-In her first year as dean of the School for New Learning (SNL) Marisa Alicea watched the first cohort of students graduate from the DePaul Tangaza College program in Nairobi, Kenya, enhanced the quality of SNL's online learning and writing programs, and oversaw the school's move to the Richard M. and Maggie C. Daley Building building at 14 E. Jackson Boulevard in Chicago's Loop.
-She also helped lead efforts to create two accelerated degree-completion programs, which will launch in spring 2010: the BA in leadership studies and the BA in applied behavioral studies in collaboration with the College of Liberal Arts and Social Sciences and the College of Communication.
+In her first year as dean of the School for New Learning (SNL) Marisa Alicea watched the first cohort of students graduate from the DePaul Tangaza College program in Nairobi, Kenya; enhanced the quality of SNL's online learning and writing programs; and oversaw the school's move to the Richard M. and Maggie C. Daley Building building at 14 E. Jackson Blvd. in Chicago's Loop.
+She also helped lead efforts to create two accelerated degree-completion programs, which launched in spring 2010: the BA in leadership studies and the BA in applied behavioral studies in collaboration with the College of Liberal Arts and Social Sciences and the College of Communication.

 Alicea was named dean of the School for New Learning in April 2008 after serving as interim dean for the prior 10 months.
 The 21-year DePaul veteran brought a wealth of experience as an educator and administrator to the deanship, having served in a number of leadership positions in SNL and throughout the university.